Talha ibn Ubayd Allah

-Ṭalḥa ibn ʿUbayd Allāh al-Taymī (طَلْحَة بن عُبَيْد اللّه التَّيمي, c.
+Talha ibn Ubayd Allah al-Taymi (طَلْحَة بن عُبَيْد اللّه التَّيمي), c.
 594) was a companion of the Islamic prophet Muhammad.
-In Sunni Islam, he is mostly known for being among al-ʿashara al-mubashshara ('the ten to whom Paradise was promised').
-He played an important role in the Battle of Uhud and the Battle of the Camel, in which he died.
-According to Sunnis, he was given the title "the Generous" by Muhammad.
-However, Shia Muslims do not honour him.
+In Sunni Islam, he is known for being among al-ʿashara al-mubashshara ('the ten to whom Paradise was promised') and was given the title "the Generous" by Muhammad.
+Talha played significant roles in the Battle of Uhud and the Battle of the Camel, where he was killed.
+He is viewed critically in Shia Islam due to his role in the First Fitna.

-Biography
+Ancestry and early life

 Talha was born c.
 594, A member of the Taym clan of the Quraysh in Mecca, Talha was the son of Ubayd Allah ibn Uthman ibn Amr ibn Ka'b ibn Sa'd ibn Taym ibn Murra ibn Ka'b ibn Lu'ay ibn Ghalib and of al-Sa'ba bint Abd Allah, who was from the Hadram tribe.
 Talha's lineage meets with that of Muhammad at Murra ibn Ka'b.

-Acceptance of Islam
+Career during Muhammad's era (610–632)

+Conversion and persecution in Mecca

 Muhammad Marmaduke Pickthall describes how Abu Bakr, after embracing Islam, immediately urged his closest associates to do likewise.
 Among them were Talha, Abd al-Rahman ibn Awf, Uthman ibn Affan, and Sa'd ibn Abi Waqqas.
-Talha was said to have been one of the first eight converts.
+Talha is said to have been among the first eight converts.

-Among the converts in Mecca, Talha was given a shared responsibility as a hafiz, people who memorized every verse of the Quran, along with Abu Bakr, Abd al-Rahman ibn Awf, Zubayr ibn al-Awwam and Sa'd ibn Abi Waqqas.
-During the persecution of the Muslims in 614–616, Nawfal ibn Khuwaylid tied Talha to Abu Bakr and left them roped together.
+Among the converts in Mecca, Talha shared responsibility as a hafiz, people who memorized every verse of the Quran, along with Abu Bakr, Abd al-Rahman ibn Awf, Zubayr ibn al-Awwam and Sa'd ibn Abi Waqqas.
+During the persecution of the Muslims in 614–616, Nawfal ibn Khuwaylid tied Talha to Abu Bakr and left them bound together.
 Nobody from the Taym clan came to help.
-Thereafter they were known as "the Two Tied Together".
+Thereafter they became known as "the Two Tied Together".

 Migration to Medina

-In September 622, when Talha was returning from a business trip to Syria, he met with the Muslims who had left Mecca and were emigrating to Medina.
-Talha gave them some Syrian garments and mentioned that the Muslim community in Medina had said that their prophet was slow to arrive.
+In September 622, while returning from a business trip to Syria, Talha encountered Muslims who had left Mecca and were emigrating to Medina.
+Talha gave them Syrian garments and mentioned that the Muslim community in Medina had said that their prophet was slow to arrive.
 As Muhammad and Abu Bakr continued to Medina, Talha returned to Mecca to put his affairs in order.
 Soon afterwards, he accompanied Abu Bakr's family to Medina, where he settled.

+Military Career (624–632)

 At first he lodged with As'ad ibn Zurara, but later Muhammad gave him a block of land on which he built his own house.
 He was made the brother in Islam of Sa'id ibn Zayd.
 Talha and Sa'id missed fighting at the Battle of Badr because Muhammad sent them as scouts to locate Abu Sufyan's caravan.
 However, both were awarded shares of the plunder, as if they had been present.